casual and formal wardrobe

 STAYING TRUE TO YOUR VISION

 To stay true to herself AND have impact and influence, she needed a clearly defined vision.
 Why?
-My client gave monthly presentations to men in a conservative company where The Ruler archetype had the impact and influence.
+My client gave monthly presentations to men in a conservative company where The Ruler archetype was the commonly understood imagery.
 Dressing in a way that was perceived as the poor artist type on a daily basis, then once a month showing up in a suit was confusing her colleagues.
 Which was the real her...the person in the suit or the poor starving artist.
 And since she hated the suit she wore once a month, she clearly couldn't feel authentic in it.
-A problem because true power can only come from a place of authenticity.
+A problem because true influence can only come from a place of authenticity.
 To her surprise when we we edited her style vision her primary archetype was The Artist and secondary was The Queen Boss.
 She came to understand that her inspiration images expressed 80% flowing artist and 20% classic structure and high quality from the Queen boss.
 Which resulted in the "Valuable Queen Artist".
 This happened in three steps

 1. UNDERSTAND THE DOMINANT STYLE ARCHETYPE IN YOUR WORKPLACE